Bishop Gregory Vaughn Palmer

 Elected to the episcopacy by the North Central Jurisdictional Conference in 2000, Palmer served the Iowa Area until assuming responsibilities in the Illinois Area in 2008.
 Palmer served as president of the General Board of Higher Education and Ministry from 2004 to 2008 and president of the Council of Bishops from April 2008 to May 2010.
 Palmer served on the Commission on a Way Forward.
 Currently, he is a member of the Standing Committee on Central Conference Matters and chair of the Comprehensive Africa Plan.
 He also is a board member of several organizations, including The United Methodist Publishing House, Methodist Theological School in Ohio, United Theological Seminary and OhioHealth, a family of nonprofit hospitals and health care facilities .

 Married for 43 years to his wife Cynthia, they are the parents of two adult children.
-Monica is a high school administrator in Charlotte, North Carolina, and Aaron is a project manager for an interactive technology company based in Charlotte, North Carolina.
+Monica is a public school principal in Charlotte, North Carolina, and Aaron is a Senior Product Owner interactive technology company based in Charlotte, North Carolina.

 Cynthia Palmer is an honors graduate in religion from Duke University.
 She is a senior sales director with Mary Kay Cosmetics.
 She has served as a director of Christian education and as staff of several community action agencies focused on Welfare-to-Work projects.
 She is an outstanding student and teacher of the Scriptures and has strong competencies in leadership development.